 In order to understand the chemical communication between the HWA and hemlock species we have developed a headspace solid-phase microextraction/gas chromatography/mass spectrometry (SPME/GC/MS) technique.
 We analyzed the volatile chemicals in the needles of seven of the world’s nine species of hemlock.
 Principal component analysis (PCA) was applied to the volatile chemical signatures for each hemlock species to elucidate similarities and differences as they relate to the resistance/susceptibility of the hemlock hosts.
 The statistics tell us that chemically the Eastern Hemlock is very different from other hemlock species and this chemical fingerprint may serve as an attractant to HWA or be unable to deter HWA colonization.
 Further research examined how the chemicals varied as the hemlock foliage matured and this variation was found to be statistically linked to the settling and feeding preference of the HWA.
 This may imply that the lifecycle of the HWA has adopted itself to the life cycle of the host tree.
 Lastly, we have evaluated Eastern Hemlock cultivars for the presence of chemicals associated with host resistance and susceptibility.

 We have also investigated the use of imidacloprid (a chloronicotinic insecticide) against the HWA.
-In collaboration with the USFS, NPS, and others we have developed a liquid chromatography tandem mass spectrometry (LC/MS/MS) method quantify imidacloprid and imidacloprid metabolites in treated hemlock trees.
-In conjunction with forestry bioassays, we have statistically analyzed the insecticide levels in hemlock needles to quantify the parent imidacloprid molecule and major metabolites that are also efficacious and persists longer in the hemlock tree.
+In collaboration with the USFS, NPS, and others we have developed a liquid chromatography tandem mass spectrometry (LC/MS/MS) method quantify imidacloprid and imidacloprid metabolites in treated hemlock trees, soil, and pollen.
+In conjunction with forestry bioassays, we have statistically analyzed the insecticide levels to quantify the parent imidacloprid molecule and major metabolites that are also efficacious and persist longer in the hemlock tree.
 Thus, while the parent insecticide is effective, greater efficacy may be obtained from other imidacloprid-metabolites that have great bearing on control, re-treatment, and non-target impacts of the insecticide.
 Recently, imidacloprid has received worldwide attention in the media due to purported links to colony collapse disorder (CCD) in honeybee colonies and its use has been banned in Europe.
-In one aspect, we are working to preserve North American hemlock trees and also working to understand how this may impact non-target effects on native pollinators.
+In one aspect, we are working to preserve North American hemlock trees, and in another to understand the uptake of imidacloprid in flowering plants growing under the canopy of treated hemlock trees and how this non-target uptake may impact native pollinators.